okijhhyu/element-tiptap-vue3/README.md

 that's easy to use, friendly to developers, fully extensible and clean in design.

 It' s version of alpha tiptap 2.0.1 with fixed bugs and repaire previous functionality.
 Also deleted most warns in console while using.

-Also content is reactive now.
-## 📔 Languages
+It' s final version of lib i fixed all bugs, which i saw, welcome issues if you found bugs or warnings, i will try to fix it.

+I only done fix bugs and corrected some extentions and delete warnings[original](https://github.com/Leecason/element-tiptap)

+if you are Russian company you can refer me job (okijhhyu@gmail.com)

 English